eemclaughlin/indieProject/journal.md

 - Start working on getting homepage to come up appropriately after login (1:30)
 - Get session established after login and login info pulled up (1:30)
 - Get session on 'homepage' and use session data to get user id and user id to filter database results (1:30)
+- Work more on homepage and get it to pull data for specific user on arrival (2:00)